OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

   end M;

-This construct is already accepted by some Modelica tools, but is not yet included in the current Modelica specification 3.5, nor even in the current working draft of 3.6, so it is not currently supported by OpenModelica.
+This construct is already accepted by some Modelica tools, but is not yet included in the current Modelica Specification 3.6, so it is not supported in OpenModelica up to version 1.22.0.
+It has now been included in the draft for the 3.7 language specification, so it will be implemented in the future also by OpenModelica.

 Incomplete specification of initial conditions
 ----------------------------------------------